 Gait & Posture

-Decker, Leslie M.; Cignetti, Fabien; and Stergiou, Nicholas, "Executive function orchestrates regulation of task-relevant gait fluctuations" (2013).
+Decker, Leslie M.; Cignetti, Fabien; and Stergiou, Nikolaos, "Executive function orchestrates regulation of task-relevant gait fluctuations" (2013).
 Journal Articles.
 26.